 This one kills two birds with one stone.
 Distract yourself from the sick, delusional white wedding with Crush X in your head, and sign up for that kickboxing class you've been wanting to do for months.
-Brochard thinks this should be a "challenge" so the more draining the better.
+Brochard thinks this should be a "challenge," so the more draining the better.
 Time to train for that marathon or become fluent in Spanish.
 No slacking!

-3.)
-ACCEPT THAT YOU'RE LONELY: While, yes, the person you're obsessing over may very well be Dreamy McDreamboat the sheer fact you've allowed the fantasy to absorb so much valuable brain power is a red LONELY flag flapping in the wind.
-As Brochard says, "It is the emptiness within you that you have to be willing to experience, not the one who could temporarily take it away."
+While, yes, the person you're obsessing over may very well be Dreamy McDreamboat, the sheer fact you've allowed the fantasy to absorb so much valuable brain power is a red LONELY flag flapping in the wind.
+As Brochard says, "It's the emptiness within you that you have to be willing to experience, not the one who could temporarily take it away."

-4.)
-IT'S ALL IN YOUR HEAD: Lord Byron poems aside, the adrenaline rush of love, at it's very basic level, is nothing more than just a few brain synapses gone wild.
+The adrenaline rush of love at its very basic level is nothing more than just a few brain synapses gone wild.
 Infatuation is the brain's own personal cocaine party.
-A few extra bumps of dopamine and norepinephrine and suddenly the entire world is a rose-colored long walk on the beach.
+A few extra bumps of dopamine and suddenly the entire world is a rose-colored long walk on the beach.
 The sooner you realize love is as powerful a drug as anything black market, the quicker you can take control of it.

-If you're too ashamed to admit to anyone you've lost it so hardcore for someone so utterly uninterested, try a nice, long journal session.
+If you're too ashamed to admit to anyone you've lost it hardcore for someone so utterly uninterested, try a nice, long journal session.
 Writing out one's emotions has been scientifically proven to help speed up the healing process.